Detailed Business Analyst’s Job Description

 • Develop plans

-Owing to his exceptional understanding about the project goals, a BA should help the Project Manager develop requirement management plans, scope management plans, quality plans and other important artifacts of the project to ensure they are in line with the business objectives.
+Owing to his exceptional understanding of the project goals, a BA should help the Project Manager develop requirement management plans, scope management plans, quality plans, and other important project artifacts to ensure they align with the business objectives.

 • Manage requirements

-Since a business analysts authors a lot of documents (and requirements!) throughout the project course, it’s their integral job to manage the complete set of project’s requirements artifacts.
-This involves gaining relevant approvals against the requirements (to avoid future confusions), maintaining latest details within the respective documents and properly storing them in a document repository.
+Since business analysts author many documents (and requirements!) throughout the project, it’s their integral job to manage the complete set of project requirements artifacts.
+This involves gaining relevant approvals against the requirements (to avoid future confusion), maintaining the latest details within the respective documents, and properly storing them in a document repository.

 • Assist testing efforts

-Analysts are expected to ensure that the developed product works exactly as defined in the solution and thus they test the implemented functionality according to the product’s boundaries and also monitor the project’s quality control activities.
+Analysts are expected to ensure the developed product works exactly as defined in the solution.
+Thus, they test the implemented functionality according to the product’s boundaries and monitor the project’s quality control activities.

 • Support change management

-Changes are unavoidable in the constantly developing ‘agile’ environments and business analysts should be able to manage these changes.
-They should understand the rationale behind the change, assess its viability against the existing business case, analyze dependencies and impact, assist in prioritizing the implementation of changes and lastly, document all the discussions around the change in project’s ‘change log’ document.
+Changes are unavoidable in constantly developing ‘agile’ environments, and business analysts should be able to manage them.
+They should understand the rationale behind the change, assess its viability against the existing business case, analyze dependencies and impact, assist in prioritizing the implementation of changes, and lastly, document all the discussions around the change in the project’s ‘change log’ document.

 Vertical 4 – Financial

-This vertical deals with activities, discussions and decisions around the finances, budget and monetary resources of any project.
+This vertical deals with activities, discussions, and decisions around any project’s finances, budget, and monetary resources.
 Analysts (although not very frequently) are expected to help with:

 • Estimation activities

-Business analysts are sometimes required to assist in the estimation of the project’s cost and time.
-Thus, they should have a sound understanding and implementation knowledge of various estimation techniques like function point (FP) estimation, critical path analysis, earned value (EV) techniques, etc.
+Business analysts are sometimes required to assist in estimating the project’s cost and time.
+Thus, they should have a sound understanding and implementation knowledge of various estimation techniques, such as function point (FP) estimation, critical path analysis, earned value (EV) techniques, etc.

 • Cost/benefit analysis

-Analysts should be able to assess the viability of a business proposal by estimating its strength and weakness through Cost/benefit analysis.
-They should, with their domain knowledge, measure the positive or negative consequences of a proposal and present their findings through a detailed analysis report.
+Analysts should be able to assess the viability of a business proposal by estimating its strengths and weaknesses through Cost/benefit analysis.
+With their domain knowledge, they should measure the positive or negative consequences of a proposal and present their findings through a detailed analysis report.

 Additional areas of expertise